-Data member name Description Damage Index A storm damage index for all storms occurring in the past timestep, from 0 (no damage) to 1 (total damage) Time Since Last StormThe number of years since the last storm occurred in this cell.
+Data member name Description Damage Index The mean storm damage index for all storms occurring in the past timestep, from 0 (no damage) to 1 (total damage) Time Since Last Storm The number of years since the last storm occurred in this cell.
 The last storm is any storm at all of any strength.